Dollar buoyed by housing data; sterling shines on rate optimism

 The starts report beat forecasts and added to solid payrolls, retail sales and industrial output data, which suggest the economy got off to a robust start in the third quarter and can handle Fed tightening moves.

-The dollar index .DXY, which had been down on the day, pivoted to a gain after the housing starts report and was last up 0.20 percent in early New York trading.
+The dollar index, which had been down on the day, pivoted to a gain after the housing starts report and was last up 0.20 percent in early New York trading.

 The British pound was boosted by stronger-than-expected inflation data for July, including an uptick in core inflation, which hit a five-month high.